SekharRoy/Attendence-Management/README.md

-After clone to local system create a new branch and run after making changes
+After cloning to local system, create a new branch and run after making changes.